-The Management Committee is satisfied with the Association's financial performance during the year and with the year-end position, it does however recognise the challenges ahead.
-These challenges include securing loan finance in an uncertain economic climate, ensuring our properties meet future energy and efficiency standards, accommodating possible increased pension contributions to the pension scheme in the longer term, the ability of our subsidiary to expand its activities and improve its financial performance and managing the impact of the cost of living crisis on our properties and finance.
+The Management Committee is satisfied with the Association's financial performance during the year and with the year end position, given the high inflation factors during this financial year.
+Whilst inflation is now more stable, the Management Committee recognise there are many other challenges ahead that can impact of the Association's financial performance and strategic objectives.
+These challenges include securing grant funding to deliver new homes due to cuts in funding to the affordable housing programme, ensuring our properties meet future energy and efficiency standards, accommodating possible increased pension contributions to the pension scheme in the longer term, the ability of our subsidiary to maintain its level of activities and its financial performance and managing the ongoing impact of the cost of living crisis on our properties and our tenants.